blender/blender/doc/python_api/rst/bge.types.rst

       :type: :class:`KX_GameObject` or None

-   .. attribute:: members
+   .. attribute:: group_children

       Returns the list of group members if the object is a group object, otherwise None is returned.

       :type: :class:`CListValue` of :class:`KX_GameObject` or None

-   .. attribute:: group
+   .. attribute:: group_parent

       Returns the group object that the object belongs to or None if the object is not part of a group.